 Potential whistleblowers fear disadvantages if they give information publicly.
 They endanger good relations with colleagues, their professional development opportunities and, in extreme cases, even their mental and physical health.
 If these risks disappear, the motivation to report serious breaches of rules increases.
 The most reliable way to minimise risks for whistleblowers is to ensure their anonymity.
 For their own sake (to gain access to confidential information), compliance officers should provide secure reporting channels for whistleblowers to disclose information anonymously.
 With the otris whistleblowing system, the whistleblower decides for himself whether he wants to remain anonymous or deliberately disclose his identity.

 In order to set up a reporting channel that is compliant with EU Directive 2019/1937, it must ensure the anonymity of the whistleblower.
 On a technical level, the otris reporting platform ensures anonymity through external operation and encrypted communication.

-In addition to the reporting platform, the otris whistleblower system includes a flexibly configurable case management system with which you document, evaluate and consistently follow up on reports.
-According to the EU Whistleblower Protection Directive 2019/1937, an acknowledgement of receipt must be received by the whistleblower for each report after 7 days at the latest and a response after 3 months at the latest.
+In addition to the reporting platform, the otris whistleblower system includes a flexibly configurable case management system with which you can document, evaluate and consistently follow up on the reports.
+According to the EU Whistleblower Protection Directive 2019/1937, an acknowledgement of receipt should be received by the whistleblower for each report after 7 days at the latest and a response after 3 months at the latest.
 The system sends alerts to the processor if an open case has a deadline.